Top 10 Most Dangerous Weather Events Ever Recorded

 The Dust Bowl wasn’t like a hurricane that hits and moves on.
 It was a slow-motion catastrophe that lasted a decade, combining drought, wind, and ecological collapse across the American and Canadian prairies during the 1930s.

 Banks collapsed.
 Farms were abandoned.
-Over 300,000 people fled the region, many heading to California hoping to find work.
+Over 300,000 people fled the region, many heading to California in search of work.
 The economic devastation lasted for years.

-Franklin Roosevelt’s New Deal responded with scientific research and environmental policy, which led to the creation of soil and water conservation programs through agencies like the Farm Security Administration, establishing a precedent for federal involvement in agriculture and environmental management.
+Franklin Roosevelt’s New Deal responded with scientific research and environmental policy, leading to the creation of soil and water conservation programs through agencies like the Farm Security Administration and to the establishment of an example of national involvement in agriculture and environmental management.

 Conclusion